 To track Purchase Revenue by Session Source using Databox, follow these steps:

-The New Users by Page Title metric in Google Analytics 4 shows the number of unique first-time visitors (aka new users) who landed on a particular page of a website during a given period of time.
+Total Users by Page Path is a metric in Google Analytics 4 that shows the total number of users who accessed a particular web page on your website during a specified time period.